shibatch/tlfloat/CODE_OF_CONDUCT.md

 project will not last long.
 On the other hand, companies need a reason to pay for software that is labeled as free to use.
 In other words, there must be some logical framework for the manager to persuade his or her bosses to do this.
-For OSS developers, the only place to write such a prohibition on free-riding was in the distribution license.
+For FOSS developers, the only place to write such a prohibition on free-riding was in the distribution license.
 However, since the distribution license is legally binding, even the slightest restriction on the conditions of use would prevent